csev/dj4e/assn/dj4e_ads1.md

 This shows up in default page titles and default page navigation.

+(3) We are going to switch your application on PythonAnywhere from using an SQLite database to a MySQL database for the rest of this course.
+If you keep running SQLite and your application stores too much data it will start to slow down.
+If you are running locally, you can keep using SQLite.
+Go to the `Databases` tab in PythonAnywhere.
+Make a MySQL database and choose a name and password and write them down.

+(4) Edit `~/dango_projects/mysite/mysite/settings.py` and find the existing value for the `DATABASES` variable and comment it out.

+    # DATABASES = {
+    #     'default': {
+    #         'ENGINE': 'django.db.backends.sqlite3',
+    #         'NAME': os.path.join(BASE_DIR, 'db.sqlite3'),
+    #     }
+    # }

+Add an entry to point Django at your newly created MySQL database.
+In this example, your PythonAnywhere account is `drchuck` and the database you created is `ads` and the password you set for the database is `phone_8675309`.
+Change the sample values below to the values for your database.

+    DATABASES = {
+        'default': {
+            'ENGINE': 'django.db.backends.mysql',
+            'NAME': 'drchuck$ads',
+            'USER': 'drchuck',
+            'PASSWORD': 'phone_8675309',
+            'HOST': 'drchuck.mysql.pythonanywhere-services.com',
+             'OPTIONS': {
+                'init_command': "SET sql_mode='STRICT_TRANS_TABLES'",
+            },
+        }
+    }

 (5) Edit your `django_projects/mysite/mysite/urls.py` and
 remove all of the `path()` calls to the sample applications.
 Make sure to keep the `path()` to include the `home.urls`.
 Also keep